hilarych/seisproc/README.md

 1. Be able to do quick data analysis and visualization.
 2. Have templates of frequenctly used routines for new projects.

-The scripts are shared with the hope that they can be useful without any warranty.
+The codes in this repository are still in experiment and proliminary stage.
 Scripts are subject to change.
-Please let me know if you notice any mistake.
-Thanks!

 @ Hilary Chang ([hilarych@mit.edu](mailto:hilarych@mit.edu))